marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.markdown

 ## Testing
 Change first to the testing project with `oc project testing`.
-Then let``s create a deployment configuration with `oc create dc myapp --image=docker-registry.default.svc:5000/development/myapp:promoteQA`
+Then create a deployment configuration with `oc create dc myapp --image=docker-registry.default.svc:5000/development/myapp:promoteQA`
 The registry URL we get from the step before. on this deployment configuration we will add the promote preprod tag.
 This is configured in out Jenkins pipeline.
 One change we need to make in testing is to update the imagePullPolicy for our container.
 By default, it is set to IfNotPresent, but we wish to always trigger a deployment when we tag a new image: